Chart Color Schemes

 The level of cultural diversity witnessed in Carina was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Carina's population showed cultural diversity with 25.2% born overseas and 15.9% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 52.4%.
-Judaism was slightly overrepresented at 0.1%, compared to Greater Brisbane's 0.1%.
+Carina's population shows above-average cultural diversity, with 25.2% born overseas and 15.9% speaking a language other than English at home.
+Christianity is the predominant religion in Carina, accounting for 52.4% of its population.
+While Judaism comprises only 0.1%, this figure is equal to Greater Brisbane's percentage.

 Frequently Asked Questions - Diversity